‘If you want my advice, don’t take my advice.’ When the host isn’t an expert.

 Vaccine misinformation on Joe Rogan’s popular podcast has revived demands for streaming platforms to monitor their content.
 Who’s responsible, ultimately, for assessing truth?

-“You just can’t say whatever you want, wherever you want, whenever you want to,” says Mr. Jarry, a science communicator with the McGill Office of Science and Society, in Montreal.
+“You just can’t say whatever you want, wherever you want, whenever you want to,” says Mr. Jarry, a science communicator with the McGill Office of Science and Society in Montreal.
 Tech companies and popular podcasters “are growing into a responsibility they didn’t seek out, but that they have to meet,” he adds.

-The pandemic’s large death toll, which has topped 900,000 in the U.S., and the Jan.
-6, 2021, insurrection to overturn Joe Biden’s certified election showed many Americans the dangers posed by lies and misinformation distributed globally by algorithms and conspiracy hawkers.
+The pandemic’s large death toll, which has topped 900,000 in the United States, and the Jan.
+6, 2021, insurrection to overturn Joe Biden’s legitimate election showed many Americans the dangers posed by lies and misinformation distributed globally by algorithms and conspiracy hawkers.

 The Rogan controversy comes amid a growing debate as to whether the marketplace of ideas should come with warning labels.
 It also comes amid efforts on the right and left to silence those with whom they disagree, whether on podcasts or in history classrooms.
-Free speech advocates would argue that one person’s irresponsible speech is another’s free-wheeling conversation.
+Free speech advocates would argue that one person’s irresponsible speech is another’s freewheeling conversation.
 Nor is groupthink always accurate, so silencing unpopular speech holds its own perils.

 Mr. Rogan isn’t the only celebrity facing blowback for on-air remarks.
 ABC punished “The View” host Whoopi Goldberg with a suspension for suggesting that the Holocaust wasn’t about race, despite Ms. Goldberg having apologized.
 Substack, a platform for writers, has been dinged for making money from writers espousing anti-vaccination views.

-At a time when attention spans are short and trust is an increasingly rare commodity, audiences are, by many measures, drawn to Everyman personas rather than experts.
+At a time when attention spans are short and trust is an increasingly rare commodity, audiences are, by many measures, drawn to everyman personas rather than to experts.
 And Americans are clamoring for both open debate (for people they agree with) and accountability (for those they don’t) in a country where the right to speak freely is enshrined in the Constitution.

-“The issue isn’t really who is undermining each other or canceling each other,” says Sigal Ben-Porath, a professor in the Literacy, Culture, and International Education Division of the University of Pennsylvania’s Graduate School of Education.
+“The issue isn’t really who is undermining each other or canceling each other,” says Sigal Ben-Porath, a professor in the literacy, culture, and international education division of the University of Pennsylvania’s Graduate School of Education.
 “It’s that audiences, at least for the moment, are calling for everyone to take a stand.
 You can say it’s a mob and sometimes it is.
 The difference between audience and mob is in the eye of the beholder.
 So, who decides what merits a response?”

 What is a platform’s responsibility?